-- 1.1 This application is brought before Planning Committee due to the number of objections (8) including an objection from Cllr Russell Simpson - 1.2 Due to an error with the red line, this application was reconsulted on, however no new comments were received. - 1.3 The main issues for consideration in the determination of the application/appeal are considered to be as follows: - The principle of development; - Standard of accommodation; - Parking; - Waste; - · Amenity impacts upon neighbouring residents; - Impact upon the Solent Protection Areas; and - Any other raised matters.
+- 1.1 This application is brought before Planning Committee due to a call in request from Cllr.
+Daniel Wemyss.

+- 1.2 The main issues for consideration in the determination of the application/appeal are considered to be as follows:

+- The principle of development;

+- Standard of accommodation;

+- Parking;

+- Waste;

+- · Amenity impacts upon neighbouring residents;

+- Impact upon the Solent Protection Areas; and

+- Any other raised matters.